freebsd/freebsd-quarterly/2019q3/llsc.md

 provide a different building blocks, usually the pair of Load Linked/Store Conditional instructions (ll/sc) which allow to construct CAS or other atomic operations like Fetch-And-Add or any of atomic arithmetic ops using plain arithmetic instructions.
-Example are LDXR/
+Example are LDXR.

 The ll/sc operation is performed by first using the load linked instruction to load a value from memory and simultaneously mark the